Microcement floor vs polished concrete floor – what to choose?

 Making a microcement floor

 The existing substrate will be cleaned and primed (eg with FestGrunt).
 In the case of tiles with large joints, it may be necessary to place the fiberglass mesh and bonding bridge.
 The installers will then apply the first thin layer (about 1 mm) of the microcement (eg Festfloor Life) using metal trowels.
 After waiting for approx. 2 hours, they gently sand the surface with hand sanders or, for large surfaces, with a sanding machine.
 Then the team will vacuum the dust created, apply the next layer as well as the first one and start grinding.
-Finally, apply a water-resistant polyurethane varnish using rollers (Read more about microcement application).
+Finally, apply a water-resistant polyurethane varnish using rollers (Read microcement application notes).
 The varnish is dry to touch after about 2 hours.
 The varnish reaches 80% of its strength after only 24 hours, and full durability after 7 days.

 As we can see from our comparison, the floor made of microcement and the floor made of polished concrete are made in a completely different technologies.
 Remember that concrete is a construction material whose use on the decorative floor requires a lot of experience and knowledge of the installers.
 The microcement, in turn, is a modern system that combines the visual advantages of concrete, but is free from its disadvantages.
 Microcement technique is much more friendly for an individual investor and it is much easier for contractors to work with it.